juniordevske/Personal-Portfolio-Website/README.md

 To run this project locally you just need to clone the repository to your local machine and then launch it using any browser.

 ## Licence
-The theme is available as open source under the terms of the MIT License.
+The website is available as open source under the terms of the MIT License.

 ## Contact
 Created by @vincentarisa - feel free to contact me.